Our SEN Information Report

 The school offers many different forms of additional provision*.
 This can include: additional in-class support; additional out-of-class support; one-to-one support; flexible groupings (including small group work); access to specific resources; mentoring; counselling; and access to a wide range of outside agencies**.
 Like with individual targets, the most important point is this: additional provision depends on the needs of the child.

 In addition, all Westbury pupils benefit from a range of teaching and learning styles; a differentiated curriculum; a range of differentiated learning materials (both for reinforcement and extension); assessment procedures that emphasise pupils’ strengths and achievements; access to ICT; differentiated booster classes in Year 6; and a broad range of extra-curricular activities (including PGL Year 5 and Year 6).

 It is worth pointing out that we do not offer targeted extra-curricular activities for children with Special Education Needs and/or Disabilities, but instead actively try to ensure that all our extra-curricular activities are adapted for children’s specific needs.
-We are delighted by the number of pupils with Special Educational Needs and/or Disabilities who participate fully in school trips, residential visits, extra-curricular clubs, art endeavours, sports teams and school committees (e.g. our School Council and our School Cabinet).
+We are delighted by the number of pupils with Special Educational Needs and/or Disabilities who participate fully in school trips, residential visits, extra-curricular clubs, art endeavours, sports teams and school committees (e.g. our School Council and our Worship Team).

 * Below we have listed some of the outside agencies that may be involved in supporting pupils with SEND at Westbury-on-Severn CE Primary School:

 Special Educational Needs Support Service, Educational psychology, Service for physical disability, Hearing impaired service, Visually impaired service, Education welfare service (attendance), Parent partnership service, Family support Worker, Advisory Teaching Service.